Nishk700/Credit_Card-Transaction-Analysis/README.md

 This project presents a comprehensive analysis of credit card transactions and customer data using Power BI.
 It includes insights into revenue trends, spending patterns, customer demographics, and satisfaction scores.
 The goal is to enable data-driven decision-making for optimizing credit card offerings and customer strategies.

+## Usage

+Open the .pbix files in Power BI Desktop.
+Explore interactive visualizations for in-depth insights.
+Customize and extend the analysis using Power BI's capabilities.

 ## About Dataset